History of MCRHC No. 1

 The health officer employed by the City of Long Branch was appointed Health Officer of the unit.

 Another unit in Monmouth County, of which the health officer of Asbury Park, Ocean Grove and the Boroughs of Deal, Allenhurst and Interlaken.”

-As stated in the MCRHC No. 1’s Policy Manual (most recent revision dated July 2013), the Commission shall establish policy, review and approve procedures and be responsible to the participating communities for proper, effective oversight, administration and management of all the organization’s operations.
+As stated in the MCRHC No. 1’s Governance Manual (most recent revision dated December 2021), the Commission shall establish policy, review and approve procedures and be responsible to the participating communities for proper, effective oversight, administration and management of all the organization’s operations.
 In compliance with New Jersey law, the Commission employs a licensed Health Officer and other required professional and administrative personnel.
 The Health Officer shall be responsible for carrying out the rules and regulations of the Commission and shall enforce all federal, state and local public health laws, codes, regulations and ordinances.